 Guangdong had long been struggling to compete with the booming global market in neighboring Hong Kong and had seen an exodus of its best and brightest to that city.

 This was understandable considering the fact that daily wages in Guangdong at the time averaged only 0.70 yuan (元 yuán), about 1/100 of wages in Hong Kong!
+To learn more about how Chinese currency works, see our dedicated guide.

 In 1979, Xi Zhongxun and other Guangdong officials traveled to Beijing to convince China's paramount leader, Deng Xiaoping, of the policy changes that Guangdong desperately needed in order to be competitive in the global economy.